apocalyptech/snakebirdsolver/README.md

 be a game loss, even though the real game allows it.
 This is done to help trim the solving tree down a bit, since in general solutions require all the objects to be in place.
-This can be overridden on a per-level basis with the "AllowPushableLoss" directive.
+This can be overridden on a per-level basis with the `AllowPushableLoss` directive.

 Current Solve Times
 ===================